 Note: Parallels Desktop for App Store receives updates via the Mac App Store update process.
 For more information on the differences between the Standard and App Store editions, follow this link https://kb.parallels.com/123796.

 Adjust Software Update Settings

-- 1 Do one of the following: - Click the Parallels icon II in the menu bar and choose Preferences.
-Then click General.

-• Right-click the Parallels Desktop icon in the Dock and choose Preferences.
+- Click the Parallels icon in the menu bar and choose Preferences.
+Then click General. - Right-click the Parallels Desktop icon in the Dock and choose Preferences.
 Then click General.